Merit Award Program

 - Ship the packages so that you can track them to confirm that they have been delivered.

 - Michigan DECA staff will upload all entries to TurnItIn.com to be screened for plagiarism.
-The entries will be screened by Michigan DECA staff and consultants by February 17, 2020.
+The entries will be screened by Michigan DECA staff and consultants by the end of February.

 - The written portion of these events will not be evaluated prior to the State Conference.